-Ken graduated from Talbot School of Theology, BIOLA University with a M.Div. degree and from Southern Illinois University with a BA in Health Care Management.
-Ken served as a Corpsman (HM2) in the US Navy and has spent over 30 years in ministry--as a Care and Missions Pastor and Public Safety Chaplain providing crisis intervention services and training nationally.
+Ken earned his Master of Divinity from Talbot School of Theology at BIOLA University and a Bachelor of Arts in Health Care Management from Southern Illinois University.
+He served as a Hospital Corpsman HM2 in the United States Navy and brings more than 30 years of ministry experience as a Care and Missions Pastor and Public Safety Chaplain delivering crisis intervention services nationwide.

-Chaplain Schlenker is an instructor with the International Critical Incident Stress Foundation, International Conference of Police Chaplains, California Specialized Training Institute, Center for Domestic Preparedness, Homeland Security Indirect Trainer, California Peace Officer Standards and Training, Resiliency Science Institute, Inc., LivingWorks, QPR, National Council of Behavioral Health, radKIDS, FBI National Academy Comprehensive Officer Resiliency Training, Salvation Army National Disaster Training, and has presented at various other national and international standards such as the International Law Enforcement Education and Training Association (ILEETA).
+In 2011, he authored the California Peace Officer Standards and Training Law Enforcement Chaplain Curriculum through the POST Master Instructor Instructional Development Institute program.
+He is a frequent national speaker and instructor for organizations that include the International Critical Incident Stress Foundation, International Conference of Police Chaplains, California Specialized Training Institute, Center for Domestic Preparedness, Homeland Security, California POST, LivingWorks, QPR, National Council for Behavioral Health, FBI National Academy programs, Salvation Army disaster training, and the International Law Enforcement Education and Training Association.

-Ken currently serves as a trainer and Law Enforcement Chaplain with the Montgomery County Texas Sheriff’s Department and District Attorney Offices.
+Ken currently serves in both virtual and law enforcement chaplaincy roles while completing advanced Clinical Pastoral Education.
+His work emphasizes reflective practice, bias awareness, trauma response, and disciplined pastoral presence in high-risk environments.
+He also serves as a trainer and Law Enforcement Chaplain with the Montgomery County Texas Sheriff’s Department and District Attorney Offices.

 Scott D. Speight is the Founder of the Peak Performance Leadership Training Center and a Chaplain in the U.S. Army Reserves currently on active duty in South Carolina.
 Scott earned his Bachelor of Science in Management from Troy University, a Master of Divinity degree in Chaplaincy from Liberty University and a MA in Marriage and Family Therapy from Texas A&M. Scott is a Diplomate Supervisor in Pastoral Supervision and an adjunct professor with the Grace School of Theology teaching Clinical Pastoral Education.
 He is a certified coach, speaker and trainer with the John Maxwell Institute.
 Scott is the author of Living Your Life in Peak Performance: Stop Playing Small.
 Scott has presented to a variety of audiences, ranging from large corporations, non-profits, small businesses and the U.S. Army.
 Connect with Scott at www.scottspeight.com.